lexoyo/documents/blogposts/freedom_bundles_and_owncloud.md

 features, which means you will be able to connect with other ownClouds easily and communicata and share data with your friends and co-workers.
-Due to its popularity there is now even a company around ownCloud, that sells services and support to enterprise customers.
-OwnCloud is definitely one of the success cases for the free software community and here for many more years to stay.
+Due to its popularity there is now even a company around ownCloud, that sells services and support to enterprise customers. ownCloud is definitely one of the success cases for the free software community and here for many more years to stay.

 We will show more about those features and how we use them in upcoming posts,